robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Of course!"

-His smile was doing its best, but his eyes looked overwhelmed.
-Bree was at least a foot taller than he was, with a regal bearing.
+His smile was doing its best, but his eyes said overwhelmed.
+Bree was at least a foot taller and held herself like royalty.
 I could picture her doing King Lear in the title role.

 "Would you like to sit down, Bree?" he offered.